-We have mainly two types of acupuncture: Western acupuncture, Traditional Chinese Acupuncture (TCM).
+We use mainly two types of acupuncture – Western Acupuncture and Traditional Chinese Acupuncture (TCM).

 As shown in several studies, acupuncture modulates the activities of the ANS (Autonomic Nervous System).
-New studies are showing the relationship between ANS dysregulation and several conditions such as Fibromyalgia, Chronic Fatigue, Sleep Disorders, Arthritis etc.
+New studies are showing the relationship between ANS dysregulation and several conditions such as Fibromyalgia, Chronic Fatigue, Sleep Disorders, Arthritis, etc.

-Traditional Chinese Acupuncture:
+Traditional Chinese Acupuncture

 Within the body there are two basic types of Qi: Congenital Qi and Acquired Qi.

 Qi is said to flow through 12 main meridians, or pathways, in the human body.
 These meridians and energy flows are accessible through 350 main acupuncture points in the body.

 Yin and Yang

-When there is an imbalance between Yin and Yang aspects of the Qi, the pathology onset, the aim of the acupuncture in this case is to reestablish a balance and a correct flow in this energy to resolve the pathology.
+When there is an imbalance between Yin and Yang aspects of the Qi, the pathology onset, the aim of the acupuncture, in this case, is to re-establish a balance and a correct flow in this energy to resolve the pathology.

-Listening: The sound of someone’s voice provides a window into their health.
+Listening – the sound of someone’s voice provides a window into their health.
 Practitioners generally classify the voice into these five types: Shout, Laugh, Sing, Weep, Groan.

-Touching :part of the examination, the practitioner looks for areas that are: Tender or painful, Hot or cold, Swollen, Sweaty, Discoloured.
+Touching – part of the examination.
+The practitioner looks for areas that are: tender or painful; hot or cold; swollen; sweaty; discoloured.
 Also, as part of the examination can be carried out a Pulse examination.

 Acupuncture at 5 STAR CLINIC

-What type of acupuncture will I receive?
+What type of acupuncture will you receive?

 Or fill out the form below for some free advice…